fish-shell/fish-shell/sphinx_doc_src/index.rst

 Variables can be explicitly set to be universal with the ``-U`` or ``--universal`` switch, global with the ``-g`` or ``--global`` switch, or local with the ``-l`` or ``--local`` switch.
 The scoping rules when creating or updating a variable are:

-- If a variable is explicitly set to either universal, global or local, that setting will be honored.
+- If a variable is explicitly set to a scope (universal, global or local), that setting will be honored.
 If a variable of the same name exists in a different scope, that variable will not be changed.

-- If a variable is not explicitly set to be either universal, global or local, but has been previously defined, the variable scope is not changed.
+- If a variable is not explicitly set to a scope, but has been previously defined, the variable scope is not changed.

-- If a variable is not explicitly set to be either universal, global or local and has never before been defined, the variable will be local to the currently executing function.
+- If a variable is not explicitly set to a scope and has not been defined, the variable will be local to the currently executing function.
 Note that this is different from using the ``-l`` or ``--local`` flag.
 If one of those flags is used, the variable will be local to the most inner currently executing block, while without these the variable will be local to the function.
 If no function is executing, the variable will be global.

 There may be many variables with the same name, but different scopes.
 When using a variable, the variable scope will be searched from the inside out, i.e. a local variable will be used rather than a global variable with the same name, a global variable will be used rather than a universal variable with the same name.